Martinay/Hackathon_PWA/README.md

 authors https://github.com/adroi3 and https://github.com/Martinay

-the app shows the last build from the AzureDevops Server
+the app shows the lastest builds from any AzureDevops Server

-wo make it work update in class AzureApi
+to make it work update in class AzureApi:
-update:
 - devopsProjectUrl
 - username
 - password